websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/accounts-api-basics.md

    :lines: 9-20
 ```

-The `Account` fields are listed in JSON.
+The `Account` fields appear in JSON.

 ## Patch an Account

-Do a partial edit of an existing account with the following cURL and Java commands.
-Note, replace `1234` with your account's ID.
+Do a partial edit of an existing Account with the following cURL and Java commands.
+Note, replace `1234` with your Account's ID.

 ### Account_PATCH_ById.sh